|

 In early September it was announced that memorial services would be held at war cemeteries near the principal battlefields and that Crete would be visited first.

-Two elderly Maori ladies and other relatives listen as girls of the
+Two elderly Maori ladies and other relatives listen as girls

-Ngati Poneke Concert Party perform an action song
+of the Ngati Poneke Concert Party perform an action song

 to welcome the returning warriors at Wellington.Colonel Henare was asked to detail the guard of honour, who would also act as the choir.
-Second-Lieutenant Wright and 24 other ranks from the different tribes and of the main religious denominations were selected and went into rigorous training in ceremonial rifle drill, haka, action songs and hymn singing; they emberked at Naples on 27 September and arrived at Suda Bay two days later.
+Second-Lieutenant Wright and 24 other ranks from the different tribes and of the main religious denominations were selected and went into rigorous training in ceremonial rifle drill, haka, action songs and hymn singing; they embarked at Naples on 27 September and arrived at Suda Bay two days later.
 During the dedication ceremony, Padre Huata farewelled the Maori dead on behalf of the Maori people.

-Similar ceremonies were later held at the Cassino and Sangro military cemeteries and the men lying in smaller plots at Coriano Ridge, Faenza, Forli, Padua, Monfalcone, and Udine were visited Padre Huata and a small party before the Maoris left Italy.
+Similar ceremonies were later held at the Cassino and Sangro military cemeteries, and the men lying in smaller plots at Coriano Ridge, Faenza, Forli, Padua, Monfalcone and Udine were visited Padre Huata and a small party before the Maoris left Italy.

 The Maori Battalion commenced its return to New Zealand on 6 December when it entrained at Florence then embarked on the Dominion Monarch at Taranto on 26 December.

-The Dominion Monarch arrived in Wellington Harbour on 23 January 1946, and berthed just after midday at Pipitea Wharf, in almost the same berth as the Maori Battalion had departed from in the Aquitania nearly six years previously.
+The Dominion Monarch arrived in Wellington Harbour on 23 January 1946, and berthed just after midday at Pipitea Wharf, in almost the same berth as the Maori Battalion had departed from in the Aquitania nearly six years

 Colonel Henare, Eruera Tirikatene, Walter Nash, and Peter Fraser